Skip to content

 Using Custom Exception Classes in PHP

 In addition to the standard Exception class, you can create your own custom exception classes in PHP.
-Custom exception classes are used to create exceptions with additional information, such as error codes and additional data.
+Custom exception classes allow you to extend the base class with additional properties or methods tailored to your application's needs.
 The basic syntax for creating a custom exception class is as follows:

 class CustomException extends Exception {